SamiLhll/rbhXpress/README.md

 brew install diamond

-# test you can execute the script with :
-bash mbhXpress/mbh_express.sh -h

-# if not make it executable with :
-chmod +x mbhXpress/mbh_express.sh

 ### OPTIONAL :
 # you can an add alias to your ~/.bashrc so you can run the script by typing mbhXpress in the terminal.
 # to do it type the following command, replacing <path_to_mbhXpress.sh>